 Most of the calculated CAS scores for lung multi-organ recipients fall within a range of 25 to 32.
-Accordingly, Figure 3 below shows that a CAS threshold of 28 would be expected to capture only about
+Accordingly, Figure 3 below shows that a CAS threshold of 28 would be expected to capture only about 76% of those patients who previously received lung multi-organ transplants.
+Table 2 shows that a CAS threshold of 25 would be expected to capture 95% of those patients who previously received lung multi-organ transplants.

-&lt;sup>13 OPTN Data as of May 2022.
+&lt;sup>12 OPTN Data as of May 2022.